JaiaArnae/cybersecurity-portfolio/network-threat-analysis.md

 - Threat detection and investigation
 - Creating detection rules for security monitoring

+## Mitigation Technique Recommendations
+Based on this analysis, I would like to reccommend the identified threat IPs to be blocked, rate limiting on external services, as well as deploying my previously listed threat detection rules in the production SIEM.
+Additionally, the organization should also disable unecrypted ports e.g. Telnet (Port 23), enable multifactor authentication on SSH and RDP, and consider geo-blocking if international access is not required for business operations.

 ## Files
 - `SPL_Queries.md` - All Splunk queries used
 - 2024-08-30-approximately-11-days-of-server-scans-and-probes.pcap - Network capture file from https://malware-traffic-analysis.net/2024/08/30/index.html